Murder of Samuel Luiz: Investigation

 Two witnesses claimed that the group that killed Luiz was composed of men between 20 and 30 years old.
 Two men who helped to interrupt the initial fight were Ibrahima Diack and Magatte N'Diaye, illegal immigrants from Senegal, who work as hawkers.
 The government considered regularising their legal situation in Spain as a reward for their actions.
-According to some reports the police also considers one of these men as a victim of the aggression, as he also was attacked during his intervention, and thus put his own life into danger.
-In February 2025 the two men were given honorary citizenship of A Coruña.
+According to some reports, the police also considered one of these men as a victim of the aggression as he was attacked during his intervention and thus put his own life into danger.
+In February 2025, the two men were given honorary citizenship of A Coruña.

 Thirteen people were interviewed over the fatal beating.
 On 6 July, the police said that while they could not disregard any hypothetical motive, the initial evidence did not point to homophobia.
 According to investigators, the group of strangers would not have known that Luiz was gay.
 By the night of that same day, three people – two male and one female – were officially in custody.
-On 8 July the police confirmed an arrest of a fourth attacker, who allegedly also stole the victim's mobile phone after the attack.
+On 8 July, the police confirmed an arrest of a fourth attacker, who allegedly also stole the victim's mobile phone after the attack.
 None of the arrested subjects had previous criminal records.

 On 9 July, two more suspects were arrested, both underage, one of them having past criminal records.
 Three of four suspects arrested previously were ordered to stay in prison during pre-trial, without a release on bail option, while the other one (the woman) was released for the pre-trial period.
 On 29 September, after about three months of investigation, a seventh suspect was arrested.